Special Ed Majors

 - Elective, (2-4)

-1May requirements, including EDN & MTH courses for Special Education, vary by institution, plan to discuss with your academic advisor.
+1May requirements vary by institution, including EDN & MTH courses for Special Education.
+Plan to discuss this with your academic advisor.

 - ECC & many transfer institutions require a Diversity and/or a Multicultural course as a graduation requirement.
 Courses that fulfill this requirement at ECC include options in Humanities, Fine Arts, Behavioral Science, and Social Science.
-See your academic advisor or view Associate in Arts, Associate in Science, or Associate in Engineering Science details in the ECC catalog to view options.
+See your academic advisor or view the details of Associate in Arts, Associate in Science, or Associate in Engineering Science in the ECC catalog to view options.

 Successful Pathway Steps